Penomatikus/imgurDiscoverer/README.md

 # imgurDiscoverer
 The known image hoster and image based community does not provide full privacy protection to its hosted images.
-The program will exploid this circumstance and generates random hashes wich may be a valid image name and displays all thoose in a user friendly GUI.
+The program will exploit this circumstance and generates random hashes which may be a valid image name and displays all those in a user friendly GUI.
 You can find the imgur privacy police at: [Imgur privacy police](https://imgur.com/privacy)

 ### System requirements